Global Schr\"odinger map flows to K\"ahler manifolds with small data in critical Sobolev spaces: Energy critical case: Introduction

 Assume that $\mathcal{N}$ is isometrically embedded into $\Bbb R^N$, then (\ref{1}) can be formulated as

 where $P^{\mathcal{N}}_u$ denotes the orthogonal projection from $\Bbb R^N$ onto $T_u\mathcal{N}$.

 (\ref{1}) plays a fundamental role in solid-state physics and is usually referred as the Landau-Lifshitz flow in physics literature.
-The various forms of SL are commonly used in micromagnetics to model the effects of a magnetic filed on ferromagnetic materials (e.g. \cite{LL}).
-In the $d=1$ and $d=2$ case with $\mathcal{N}=\Bbb S^2$, SL is referred as the ferromagnetic chain equation and the continuous isotropic Heisenberg spin model respectively (e.g. \cite{ZGT}).
+The various forms of SMF are commonly used in micromagnetics to model the effects of a magnetic filed on ferromagnetic materials (e.g. \cite{LL}).
+In the $d=1$ and $d=2$ case with $\mathcal{N}=\Bbb S^2$, SMF is referred as the ferromagnetic chain equation and the continuous isotropic Heisenberg spin model respectively (e.g. \cite{ZGT}).

 The Schr\"odinger map flow can be viewed as a Hamiltonian flow on infinite dimensional symplectic manifolds, see Ding \cite{Ding}.
-One of the conservation law of SL is its energy defined by
+One of the conservation law of SMF is its energy defined by